-Our most advanced product candidates, DNL201, DNL747 and DNL151 are currently our only clinical stage product candidates.
-DNL201 and DNL747 progressed to Phase 1b trials in patients in 2018, and DNL151 is in a Phase 1 clinical trial in healthy volunteers.
-In trials to date, all three molecules have been well tolerated.
-Adverse events and other side effects may result from higher dosing, repeated dosing and/or longer-term exposure to DNL201, DNL747 and/or DNL151 and could lead to delays and/or termination of the development of these product candidates.
+Our most advanced product candidates, DNL201, DNL747, DNL151, DNL343 and DNL310 are currently our only clinical stage product candidates.
+In our recently completed Phase 1b clinical trial of DNL201 in patients with Parkinson's disease, there was one SAE considered unrelated to drug, and at the high dose, there was one severe AE (headache) leading to dose reduction and one study withdrawal (headache and nausea).
+Adverse events and other side effects may result from higher dosing, repeated dosing and/or longer-term exposure to DNL201, DNL747, DNL151, DNL343 and/or DNL310 and could lead to delays and/or termination of the development of these product candidates.